xplenty/xplenty-api-doc-v2/README.md

 ## Xplenty Terminology
 </a>

-Here are some of the terms you will encounter in the Xplenty API documentation.
+These are some of the terms you will encounter in the Xplenty API documentation.

 ### Package